Confusion is the Final Barrier: Rethinking Jailbreak Evaluation and Investigating the Real Misuse Threat of LLMs: Conclusion

 \subsection{Ethical Statement}

 This study focuses on evaluating the harmful capabilities of LLMs to better understand and mitigate potential security risks.
 All sensitive knowledge used in this study is sourced from publicly available sources.
 The manual review was conducted on a per-sample basis, with additional attention to samples that exhibited ambiguous references or lacked sufficient contextual grounding for reliable model output.
-The experimental design strictly limits LLM output to a controlled, nondeployment environment to prevent the dissemination of harmful information.
+The experimental design strictly limits LLM output to a controlled.